-Sole Trader Life Insurance – Key Man Cover
+Sole Trader Insurance – Key Man Life Insurance

 There are 3.3 million sole traders operating in the UK with around 1 in 7 of the workforce is self-employed.
 Unfortunately, it’s still the case that too few businesses cover the life of the owner.
 Sole trader life insurance is extremely valuable and can protect the business, the owner’s family and potentially any employees that work for them.
 Without life insurance in place, it can massively impact the family finances.
 Not to mention if the sole trader were to fall ill and be unable to work.

 Main benefits of sole trader life insurance